Cloud to Edge: Benchmarking LLM Inference On Hardware-Accelerated Single-Board Computers: Related Work

 \subsection{Quantisation and Small Models for Edge Deployment}

 The feasibility of edge LLM inference rests on two parallel advances.
 Distilled architectures at 1.5B to 7B parameters, including Llama 3.2, Qwen 2.5, Phi-3.5/4-mini, and Gemma 2/3, now retain strong generative capability through knowledge distillation and synthetic data training \cite{grattafiori2024llama, qwen2024qwen2}.
 On the compression side, post-training quantisation to INT4/INT8 reduces memory and bandwidth requirements substantially with modest accuracy loss \cite{dettmers20218, shi2025systematic}.
 The GGUF format and Q4\_K\_M quantisation scheme have become a practical standard for portable deployment across ARM CPUs and NVIDIA GPUs, with Ollama applying Q4\_K\_M by default.
 Reports demonstrate 4×–16× model size reduction when compressing FP16 to INT4 (i.e., 75–93.75\% size reduction) \cite{picovoice2026Sub-4-Bit}, while hardware evaluations further show 57–61\% reductions in area and power consumption, demonstrating practical efficiency gains \cite{lee2025qrazor} that greatly benefit edge computing.
+Sparse quantisation and mixed-precision inference may provide further efficiency gains, although their benefits depend on runtime and accelerator-level support; the present study therefore uses broadly supported uniform 4-bit quantisation as its reproducible baseline.